fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     while the Lote Tree was overwhelmed with ˹heavenly˺ splendours!
     The ˹Prophet’s˺ sight never wandered, nor did it overreach.
     He certainly saw some of his Lord’s greatest signs.
-    Quran 53:11–18
+    Quran, surah An-Najm (The Star) 53:11–18

 The Sidrat al-Muntaha (سِدْرَة ٱلْمُنْتَهَىٰ, , lit.
 'Lote Tree of the Farthest Boundary') is a large lote tree or Sidr tree that marks the utmost boundary in the seventh heaven, which no one can pass.
 It is called Sidrat al-Muntaha because the knowledge of the angels stops at that point, and no one has gone beyond it except the Messenger of Allah ﷺ  .
 During the Isra and Mi'raj, Muhammad traveled with the angel Gabriel to the tree (where the angel stopped) beyond which Allah (God) instructed prophet Muhammad ﷺ   about the five daily prayers.

 #### The Divine Meeting
 At the end of this journey, the Prophet ﷺ   was brought into the Divine Presence, the ultimate source of strength and relief.
 It is impossible to imagine the beauty of this scene, or how loved, honoured and humbled the Prophet ﷺ   must have felt.

 We do not know a great about what was privately discussed between Allah and His beloved ﷺ  , with Allah simply stating:

     "Then Allah revealed to His servant what He revealed".
-    The Noble Qur’an, 53:10
+    Quran, surah An-Najm (The Star) 53:10

 The Prophet ﷺ   mentioned,
 > ‘Then Allah revealed to me what he revealed to me and then He made obligatory for me fifty prayers every day and night’.
 [Muslim]